inesreinecke/medilab/README.md

 npm run dev
 ```

-Medilab comes with the GraphQL explorer engine GraphiQL:
+The backend is available at http://localhost:3000.
+Medilab also comes with a GraphQL API explorer engine powered by GraphiQL, available at
 http://localhost:3000/graphiql

+The frontend is available at http://localhost:8090/

+Enjoy!